 Along with having strong antiseptic properties, antimicrobial substances that reduce the possibility of infection, lemon also has coagulant properties meaning it can help stem the flow of bleeding.
 While it may not be strong enough to stop severe internal bleeds, applying a small amount of lemon juice to cuts, dry skin, and nose bleeds can have an amazing effect.

-The key of lemon juice aiding with weight management or weight loss stems from its high levels of vitamin C and antioxidant flavonoids.
+The key to lemon juice aiding with weight management or weight loss stems from its high levels of vitamin C and antioxidant flavonoids.
 Vitamin C has been shown to help break down fat during exercise, while also repairing body tissue that is constantly damaged during high exertion activities.
 Antioxidant flavonoids, in particular, hesperetin, have been shown to help with weight loss due to recent studies performed on mice.
 While more research is being conducted, the connection between weight management and loss and hesperetin is undeniable.

 Once again, the high levels of vitamin C in lemons are great for those fighting cancer.
 Vitamin C is an antioxidant, which helps support the immune system while also protecting cells from free radicals.
 On top of that, lemons also have limonoids — phytochemicals present in citrus fruits and other plants — which are also disease-fighting compounds.